How To Redomicile A Foreign Company To Singapore?

 • From each of the proposed directors individually:

-• A declaration of their consent to act as director upon redomicilliation
+• A declaration of their consent to act as director upon re-domiciliation

-• A declaration that they are neither disqualified or debarred from acting as a director in Singapore.
-(This primarily relates to their previous failure to fulfill duties as a director of another Singapore company.)
+• It is a declaration that they are neither disqualified nor debarred from acting as a director in Singapore.
+(This primarily relates to their previous failure to fulfil duties as a director of another Singapore company.)

-• (If they intend to take shares in the company) A declaration of their intent to take a number of shares in the company upon redomiciliation, if they do not already have shares in the company
+• (If they intend to take shares in the company) A declaration of their intent to take several shares in the company upon re-domiciliation, if they do not already have shares in the company

 • A written declaration from each of the proposed secretaries stating: